gbv/coli-conc.gbv.de/en/coli-ana.md

 {% section %}

-**coli-ana** is a project focused on the analysis of synthesized DDC numbers.
+**coli-ana** is tool that analysis and decomposes synthesized DDC numbers.
-The number analyzer (vz_day) is being developed as part of the VZG project colibri, of which coli-conc is also a sub-project. coli-conc plans to intergrate the results of coli-ana into its infrastructure and offer information on decomposed DDC numbers in different formats (JSKOS, MARC, PICA...).
-The results can be of a great value for subject-indexers, concept mapping, and for the research community.
+The number analyzer (vz_day) has been developed as part of the VZG project colibri, of which coli-conc is also a sub-project.
+The results of coli-ana has been intergrated into its infrastructure and information on decomposed DDC numbers are provided in different formats (JSKOS, MARC, PICA...).
+The results could be of a great value  not only for subject-indexers and concept mapping, but also and for the research community.

-A tool to analyze a given synthesized DDC number is made available for testing:
+A tool to analyze any given synthesized DDC number is made available for testing:

 {% button "https://coli-conc.gbv.de/coli-ana/app/", "Start coli-ana release version" %}